Santh0shKr1shna/spotify-playlist-updater/README.md

 ## Working

-I built a scrapper which scrapes the data off the given URL (billboards.com/hot-100) and feeds the data to the main program which accesses the spotiy account via 'api.spotify' services and creates and adds tracks to the playlist accordingly
+I built a scrapper which scrapes the data off the given URL (billboards.com/hot-100) and feeds the data to the main program which accesses the spotify account via 'api.spotify' services and creates and adds tracks to the playlist accordingly

 ## Install